aknurkappar/google-solutions-1/README.md

       npm install

-Project start
+PROJECT START
 -------------
-You need to enter the following command:
+After completing all the steps in the instructions, you can start the project using the following command:

       ng serve --open